Physics Simulation in C++ with Omni Physics: Real-Time Rigid Body and Particle Systems

 )

-# Step the simulation
+# Push the box

-for frame in range(300): # 5 seconds at 60fps
+for frame in range(300):

 world.step()